Ender97/PeBluelink-Companion/README.md

 4. After a successful test, you can close the app.
 The service will wake when commands are issued from your watch.

 ## Credits
-Developed and maintained by Kevin A. Bizzoco (EnderAccord or Ender97)
+Developed and maintained by Kevin A. Bizzoco (aka EnderAccord or Ender97)

 API logic is based on the fantastic `egmp-bluelink-scriptable` project by andyfase. https://github.com/andyfase/egmp-bluelink-scriptable